LaPlace, Louisiana: Spelling

 Despite the spelling used for LaPlace's namesake, the St. John the Baptist Parish Police Jury decreed in 1971 that the official spelling of the town includes a capital letter "P".

 Andouille

 Andouille, a smoked pork sausage that originated in France, is popular in LaPlace and elsewhere in Louisiana, but in the 1970s, then-Governor Edwin Edwards proclaimed LaPlace the "Official Andouille Capital of the World".
 Since 1972, LaPlace has held an Andouille Festival every October.
 On his program Feasting on Asphalt, TV chef Alton Brown visited LaPlace to sample its andouille.

 Industry

 The Port of South Louisiana is headquartered in LaPlace.
 Other major employers in the region include Shell Chemical Company, DuPont, ADM Growmark, and ArcelorMittal (formerly Bayou Steel).

+DuPont sold its Performance Elastomer plant to Denka in 2015.
+There have been elevated levels of the cancerogenic chemical chloroprene and EPA sued Denka to reduce its emissions.
+However in March 2025, the EPA under the new second Trump administration dropped the lawsuit, leading former EPA enforcement director David Uhlmann to say the agency was "fighting for polluters at the expense of a community".